obrunet/GCP_Data_Engineering/Theory/DB_scale.md

     ``` Array / Bool / Bytes / Date / Datetime / Numeric / Float64 / INT64 / Geography / String / Struct / Time / Timestamp```

-    Although BigQuery supports joins like DWs, there are pros of denormalizing a data model & storing related data together.
-Its done with with nested & repeated columns (defined as a RECORD data type & accessed as a STRUCT in SQL).
+    Although BigQuery supports joins like DWs, there are pros of denormalizing a data model & storing related data together : it's done with with nested & repeated columns (defined as a RECORD data type & accessed as a STRUCT in SQL).

+## Clustered & partitioned tables
+BQ is most cost-efficient when you can minimize the amount of data scanned to retrieve queries.
+BQ does not have indexes like relational or document DBs
+but it does support:

+### Partitioning
+= the process of dividing tables into segments to take advantage of metadata about partitions to determine which of them should be scanned.
+tables can be partitioned by:
+- ingestion time : BQ loads data into a daily partition and creates new partitions each day.
+- timestamp : based on a DATE or TIMESTAMP column in a table --> better performance than sharded tables.
+- integer range :based on a column with an INTEGER data type

+### Clustering
+- When a table is clustered, 1 to 4 columns are specified along with an ordering of those columns, you can have data that is frequently accessed together collocated in storage.
+- supported only on partitioned tables & used when filters or aggregations are frequently used.

+## Querying data

+## External data access

+## BigQuery ML